 Catherine had an interest in anatomy and had regularly practised life drawing.
 This developed further during her time at Camberwell, where she felt compelled to build the figure, and started focusing on the female form.
 She played with proportion: making big exaggerated feet and extended the legs.
 This created tall elegant forms but with a sense of power.

 Catherine 's work celebrates the human form, but there is also a strong narrative about journey and looking for direction.
 The large feet of power and strength and the binoculars peering into the distance, looking, learning, questioning , focusing and searching.

-The sculptures vary in size, from small shelf sitters to larger standing figures.
-They are all hand built out of crank clay and fired high with stoneware glazes.
+Her sculptures vary in size, from small shelf sitters to larger tall standing figures.
+They are all hand build out of crank clay and fired high with stoneware glazes.
 Usually with earthy coloured glazes like: the rusty sparkly lithium (SR), the feet are often decorated with red decals.
 Her work sells through galleries, art fairs and now on line.

 Two Kats and a Cow.

 01273 776 746

 Henry Paddon Art Gallery